Edit Filter Control

 Inserts a filter control into the report and closes the dialog.

-Cancels the insertion and closes the dialog.
+Cancels the operation and closes the dialog.

 Displays the help document about this feature.